GSE-Project/SS2016-group1/README.md

         java -jar buergerbusserver-core-0.1-SNAPSHOT.jar

- the server should be running now on localhost:8080
+ the server should be running on default port i.e., on localhost:8080

+ to run the server other than default port you need to provide **--server.port** argument, cmd should be as follows:

+         java -jar buergerbusserver-core-0.1-SNAPSHOT.jar --server.port=8082

+ now the server should be running on port 8082.

- type in your browser localhost:8080 and follow the first link (Services Overview) i.e., service description language.
+ type in your browser localhost:8080 or localhost:PortNumber and follow the first link (Services Overview) i.e., service description language.

 #### Troubleshooting ####